 For us, this stress is actually fun, and we find that we perform our best under it, but admittedly we still get a lot of anxiety leading up to a wedding.

 Setting reasonable expectations with your clients can be challenging, especially if you’re brand new to wedding photography.
-A few examples:
+A few examples of things you’re likely to encounter:

 It gets easier as you get more experience and flesh out the things you are willing (and are not willing) to do for your clients.